-Several studies have investigated the dynamics of fire behavior and fire risk in the Western Himalaya region (Joseph et al., 2009; Babu et al., 2016; Gupta et al. 2018; Bar et al., 2020) but these studies have been limited to a few years (~ 3–10) of analysis and do not explicitly assess the role between regional and global climatic variation and fire intensity (e.g. burn area). study investigates the spatial and temporal dynamics of landscape fire in the Western Himalaya region over the past 19 years (2001–2019) and assesses the role of regional and global climatic oscillations on burn areas.
-The overarching objectives are to: (i) characterize the spatial distribution and temporal dynamics of landscape fire, (ii) assess the extent to which regional and global climatic oscillations regulate the fire regime, and (iii) investigate the influence of anthropogenic activity, such as land management practices, on fire occurrence using human modification (HM) and population density data.
+Several studies have investigated the dynamics of fire behavior and fire risk in the Western Himalaya region (Joseph et al., 2009; Babu et al., 2016; Gupta et al. 2018; Bar et al., 2020) but these studies have been limited to a few years (~ 3–10) of analysis and do not explicitly assess the role between regional and global climatic variation and fire intensity (e.g. burn area).
+This study for the first time, investigates the spatial and temporal dynamics of landscape fire in the Western Himalaya region over the past 19 years (2001–2019) and assesses the role of regional and global climatic oscillations on the fire charectristics.
+The overarching objectives of this study are to: (i) characterize the spatial distribution and temporal dynamics of landscape fire, (ii) assess the extent to which regional and global climatic oscillations regulate the fire regime, and (iii) investigate the influence of anthropogenic activity, such as land management practices, on fire occurrence using human modification (HM) and population density data.

 2. Materials and Methods